ButternCream/Spotty/README.md

 - !stop :id: - Stop tracking the specified playlist.
 Where id will be the specified unique id from !tracking :heavy_check_mark:
 - !link :id: - Get the link of the specified playlist. id from !tracking :heavy_check_mark:
 - Have the option for :id: to also be the spotify playlist id instead of just being the unique id from the database :x:
+- Fix / Update logging.
+(Use RotatingFileHandler and logging config file) :x:
 - more TBD

 ### Commands :exclamation: